 Lessons from the First Child

-Be flexible.
 Like most parents, my wife and I read up on potty training strategies before beginning the process.
 I learned that those sometimes fail or different strategies work with different children.
 Instead of thinking that I did something wrong or worry that my child would not pick up potty training skills, I realized it may just be the wrong method to reach them.
 Be fun.

 Potty training can be stressful, but children will not want to learn if it turns into a terrible experience.
 Bring fun into the process, ignore mistakes, praise success, and work in a treat every now and again to encourage proper behavior.
 Be patient.

 Everything new with kids takes time.
 They didn’t just take their first step one day.
 There were crawling and cruising, and plenty of early falls until one day they could balance.
 It’s the same with potty training.
 It won’t happen overnight, but a consistent approach will lead to results over time.
+Be ready.